Industrial Engineering and Management

 This programme aims to prepare engineers who will be experts in a particular field of engineering and have the required skills for company management.
 Graduates can work in every field, starting from manufacturing and ending with retail.
 Possible positions include Production Manager, Project Manager, Quality Manager and CEO.

-Online test takes place in the system called Moodle.
+Online test takes place in a system called Moodle.
 The test itself is 7 minutes long and can be taken only once.

 - problem-solving abilities